Coronavirus Update:What patients and families need to know

 What Our Pathway Offers

-Our dedicated Children's National Hospital Global Health Initiative (GHI) faculty create a supportive learning environment in which residents thrive and are engaged in discussing global health issues and principles through GHI-sponsored educational activities throughout the year and our biannual Introduction to Global Child Health Course.
-The course includes a dynamic line-up of presentations and speakers from our GHI faculty and local entities, including USAID, Save the Children, JSI, Johns Hopkins University, University of Maryland and Georgetown University.
+Our dedicated Children's National Hospital Global Health Initiative (GHI) faculty create a supportive learning environment in which residents engage in discussion involving global health issues and principles through GHI-sponsored educational activities throughout the year and/or our biannual Introduction to Global Child Health Course.
+The course includes a dynamic line-up of presentations, discussions and hands-on training with speakers from our GHI faculty and local entities, including USAID, Save the Children, Johns Hopkins University, University of Maryland and Georgetown University.

 Who Should Participate in the Global Health Residency Pathway?

-We offer several educational opportunities of which residents may choose to complete all or only selected components.
+We offer several educational opportunities from which residents may choose to complete all or only selected components.
 Resident educational opportunities include both elective rotations and self-study options.